-Toby Thacher and Joseph DeLuca created this field in response to corruption in New York City’s building trades in the early 1990s.
-In the past decade, the constituency benefitting from integrity monitors has changed.
-Today, banks, insurance companies, pension funds, and private equity firms, and other companies in regulated industries who finance nine- or ten-figure construction projects will want to be sure that integrity monitors are hired by the contractors.
-Those monitors will root out fraud and measure for productivity and efficiency as well.
+Integrity monitoring as a discipline was created in response to corruption in New York City’s building trades in the early 1990s.
+Since then, the constituency benefiting from integrity monitors has changed.
+Today, banks, insurance companies, pension funds, private equity firms, and other companies in regulated industries who finance nine- or ten-figure construction projects have been utilizing integrity monitors.
+Those monitors root out fraud and measure for productivity and efficiency as well.

 Accounting firms and owner’s representatives oversee many things, like tracking expenses, on a large construction project.
 But they do not recognize on-site the many schemes that come out of the building trades.
-They don’t seek out—and have little experience preventing, detecting, or remediating—fraud, waste, and abuse.
+They don’t seek out—and have little experience preventing, detecting, or remediating—fraud, waste, and abuse in real time.

 Integrity Monitoring Goes Beyond Construction

 The success of integrity monitoring in construction has led to a broader use of the idea in other contexts where the courts, law enforcement, and regulators recognize a greater value to stemming corruption than extracting punishment.

 Integrity monitors have been used in a wide range of industries, allowing corporations like Siemens, BNY Mellon, Texaco, Bovis Lend Lease, and AIG (and even institutions like the Penn State football program) to continue to operate despite serious lapses.
 Integrity monitors can be imposed by court order or as part of deferred prosecution or nonprosecution agreements.
 They can be mandated by government agencies, be self-imposed, or be required by private enterprises that want to enjoy the reputational benefit of knowing their large project has oversight.

 How K2 Intelligence Does Integrity Monitoring